 Many people have heard of codependency and understand that it can be harmful in a relationship.
 But, what does being codependent mean?
 Some people interpret codependency as an extreme dependence on someone else, a strong need for the companionship of another.
 Although this might be part of it, this is not the entire definition of codependency.

-Codependency is a mental and emotional problem that affects the way people interact and connect with others.
+Codependency is a mental and emotional problem that affects the way people interact and connect with others in an interpersonal relationship.
 It creates problems in relationships as it causes people to become uncomfortable with themselves.
 Many codependent people have low self-esteem and struggle to think well of themselves.
-As a result, they often enter into relationships that are abusive or otherwise unfulfilling.
+As a result, they often enter into destructive relationships that are abusive or otherwise unfulfilling.

 To be codependent is to rely heavily on someone else.
-Often, people who are in codependent relationships rely on a partner who actually has an addiction problem.
-Codependent individuals often have excessive emotional or psychological dependence on their significant other.
+Often, people who are in a codependent relationships rely on a partner who actually has an addiction problem.
+Codependent individuals often have excessive emotional or psychological dependence on their significant other making for a relationship dynamic that is toxic and unfulfilling.

 Symptoms of Codependency